tyf0416/tyf0416.github.io/_pages/about.md

 Currently, I am a Postdoctoral Research Fellow in the School of Mechatronic Systems Engineering at Simon Fraser University, where I also completed my PhD under the supervision of [Prof. Gary Wang](https://www.sfu.ca/~gwa5/index.html).
 I received my Bachelor’s and Master’s degrees from the School of Aerospace at Beijing Institute of Technology, supervised by [Prof. Teng Long](https://scholar.google.com/citations?user=uvgJaUoAAAAJ&hl=en).

 My research focuses on **artificial intelligence for complex engineering systems**, aiming to improve their performance, sustainability, and robustness.
-The goal is to develop generalizable, computationally efficient, and physics-informed methods for:
+The goal is to develop generalizable, computationally efficient, and physics-informed methods for intelligent decision making across whole system lifecylces, with following detailed research interests.

-  - process modeling
-  - engineering optimization
-  - real-time monitoring
-  - intelligent decision-making

----

-### Research Interests

   - **Artificial Intelligence**
     - Transfer/Deep/Reinforcement Learning